Aonrud/Irish-Electoral-Parties/README.md

 If you are not familiar with using Git, you can also email me directly at [aonrud@fastmail.com](mailto:aonrud@fastmail.com).

+**Notes:**

-**Note:** Please make sure to include a source or reference if suggesting a party for inclusion that isn't easily verified.
+* Please make sure to include a source or reference if suggesting a party for inclusion that isn't easily verified.
+* Each party has an ID.
+The initials will usually do, but please make sure it is unique.

 ### Inclusion criteria